 The majority of the time on the hill we will be in complete darkness.

 Instructor ratios are 1:6 and there are spaces for 12 people per course.

 What will you get from attending the course?

 A good headtorch (minimum 200 lumens) with fresh batteries as well as a spare are essential.

 We will not be moving quickly so bring lots of warm kit appropriate for the conditions.
 Please also bring a map (Harvey Maps or Ordnance Survey Sheet) of the relevant area if you have it, and a Compass (Silva Type 4 or similar).
 Maps, map cases and compasses can be provided for the course, if you do not have them.

 The course fee does NOT cover kit or accommodation.

 Yes.
 We will be on the hill for approximately five hours, covering approximately 8km and 500 metres of ascent.
 You should be fit and experienced enough to manage yourself for five hours on the hill in all conditions.

-To book our mountain safety courses, you need a current membership of Mountaineering Scotland and to be at least 18 years old.
+To book our mountain safety courses, you must be at least 18 years old.
 Members aged between 14 and 18 can attend a course if accompanied by a parent or nominated adult – please email us to find out more and book this.
-Thanks to your membership, we can subsidise the costs of our courses and offer you cheaper course prices than most commercial providers.
+Thanks to your membership, we can subsidise the costs of our courses and keep them affordable for all members.